The Fundamental Tension

 A 512-dimensional residual stream has 512 orthogonal directions.
 But the model might need to represent 10,000 or 100,000 distinct features.
 What does the model do?

-Superposition: A neural network exhibits superposition when it represents more features than it has dimensions by encoding features as non-orthogonal directions in activation space.
-Features share dimensions, causing interference: activating one feature partially activates others.
+Superposition: A neural network exhibits superposition when it represents more features than it has dimensions using non-orthogonal feature directions.
+Because the directions overlap, a readout for one feature can receive interference from others.

 Elhage, N., Hume, T., Olsson, C., et al.